kauwai/robofriends-redux/README.md

 ### Using npm

-1. Clone this repo
+1. Clone this repo.
 2. Run `npm install` to install the project dependencies.
 3. Run `npm start` to run the project.

 ### Using yarn

-1. Clone this repo
+1. Clone this repo.
 2. Run `yarn` to install the project dependencies.
 3. Run `yarn start` to run the project.